 c) The minimum monthly saving for each account is Ksh.500 mainly through check-off but any other mode acceptable.

-d) Withdrawal from the account is permitted after every three months.
+d) Withdrawal from the account is permitted once after every three months.

 e) Withdrawal before three months are over may be permitted at a charge of Ksh.500 per withdrawal.